 Communal areas

 Repair category 1

 Notes The communal areas serving the property appear to be adequately maintained.
+Some damaged plaster at basement level.

 Garages and permanent outbuildings

 Repair category -

 Notes NOT APPLICABLE

 Outside areas and boundaries

 Repair category 1

 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.